Introduction

 The American Legend 7 Fixed Indexed Annuity offers some of the features that not many fixed-indexed annuities offer.
 The ones that I like the most are:

-2. Higher Caps and Participation Rates: Caps on the equity indexing strategies is a bummer!
-However, the good thing with the American Legend 7 Fixed Indexed Annuity is that it provides higher caps, even for many popular indexes like the S&P 500.
+- Higher Caps and Participation Rates: Caps on the equity indexing strategies are a bummer!
+However, the advantage of the American Legend 7 Fixed Indexed Annuity is that it offers higher caps, even for many popular indexes, such as the S&P 500.
 Similarly, it also has relatively higher participation rates than many of its competitors.

 I don’t like the following limitations of this annuity: